The best way to buy a house in 2025

 Many mortgage brokers, including Better.co.uk, will be able to arrange a conveyancer for you.

-Once your survey is complete, you can start to negotiate any final details that need to be agreed.
-This could be the completion date or items such as white goods that the seller has said they’ll leave behind.
+Once your survey is complete, you can start to negotiate any final details that need to be agreed upon.
+This could be arranging the completion date or if the seller is leaving any items behind, like the white goods.

-Your solicitor or conveyancer will put the terms of the transfer in writing.
-They'll then tell the land registry that they’re transferring the property’s ownership to you.
+Your solicitor will put the terms of the transfer in writing.
+They'll then tell the land registry they’re transferring the property’s ownership to you.

 The move-in date and the time between exchanging contracts and completion can take from a day to a few months.